fsmosca/ReactPy-Diary/README.md

 uvicorn diary:app
 ```

-This code is linked from my <a href="https://energybeam.blogspot.com/2023/07/create-simple-diary-application-in.html" target="_blank">article</a> in blogspot.
+This code is linked from my [article](https://energybeam.blogspot.com/2023/07/create-simple-diary-application-in.html) in blogspot.

 ## B. Credits